Joshokelola/StudyNotes/ITP 401/User Interface Design.md

 ## Principles of Interface Design
 In the past, users had to adapt to the software that was developed, this shouldn't be the case instead ***the software/system should adapt to the user***.
+Here are some general principles to adhere to for good user design:

+**First rule: **